readyplayerme/pyblish-plugins/CONTRIBUTING.md

 4. We use [hatch](https://hatch.pypa.io/) as the Python package build backend and Python project manager.
     We recommend to install it as well as it will provide you with additional development environments.
     However, it's not a necessity.
-    See https://hatch.pypa.io/latest/install/ for more information on how to install it into your Python environment.
+    See [hatch's installation instructions](https://hatch.pypa.io/latest/install/) for more information on how to install it into your Python environment.

     Once you setup hatch, navigate to the cloned repository, and execute `hatch env create`.
     This will create yet a new environment and install the development dependencies into it.